 3. A conventional space launch provider using a first-stage reusable booster as part of its mission.
 Some components would remain in the atmosphere and other would reach space.
 The rocket will have its own communications requirements (e.g. for telemetry, tracking and telecommand), separate from any telemetry information of the satellite payload.

-4. Related to scientific research, is the use research rockets or sounding rockets, which aim to collect scientific data and conduct engineering tests in a simple, cost-effective and time efficient way.]
+4. Related to scientific research, is the use research rockets or sounding rockets, which aim to collect scientific data and conduct engineering tests in a simple, cost-effective and time efficient way.

 See also, Report ITU-R M.2477 for details and information about suborbital vehicles and associated flights

-[4.3 Regulatory considerations [Status of stations on sub-orbital vehicles]
+4.3 Status of stations on sub-orbital vehicles

 Radio stations operating onboard sub-orbital vehicles are expected to operate in frequency bands currently allocated to certain terrestrial and space radiocommunications services, including various aeronautical related services used by conventional aircraft, while not creating new constraints on applications of the same service and on other radiocommunication services that are allocated on a primary basis in the same and adjacent frequency bands.